In March 2017, we purchased Y-Not, a 1999 Bayliner 4788.

 Despite Bayliner being regarded as a relatively mass-market focused boat maker, the 4788 was their high-end flagship and the model earned a reputation as a solidly built vessel that has withstood the test of time.
 Eventually the design was actually migrated to the Meridian brand to present as a more upscale yacht to get away from the 'Barfliner' association.

 While pictures may tell a thousand words, video tells even more.
-So if you have the time and bandwidth, here’s a quick 12 minutes video tour from just after we purchased Y-Not:
+Here's a tour of Y-Not, 2 years after we purchased here showing off some of the major upgrades we've done:

 We have a full post on what lead us to selecting a pilothouse v-berth layout this large, when we were originally specifically interested in a 38' - 42' aft cabin sun-deck style.
 But it was in large part the smooth flowing layout and wide open views of the 4788 that won our hearts.